Callisto Farm Is a Hub for Creativity in the Hudson Valley

 Photo by Sabrina Sucato

-“The dinner series came from an abundance of outreach asking to visit and spend time on the farm,” Graziani explains.
-“There’s a real eagerness to connect with land and produce, and it’s been meaningful to see people light up walking our fields, foraging in the forests, and eating from our garden.
-The dinner series was borne from a desire to offer this at scale.”
+“The dinner series came from [people asking] to visit and spend time on the farm,” explains Graziani.
+“There’s a real eagerness to connect with land and produce, and it’s been meaningful to see people light up walking the fields, foraging in the forests, and eating from the garden.
+The dinner series was born from a desire to offer this at scale.”

 Callisto Farm